 On 24 January 2021, the Norwegian Data Protection Authority (D.P.A.) imposed a fine of €9.6m ($11.7m or £8.6m) on Grindr, the Californian dating app, over a privacy breach.

 The Norwegian D.P.A. clarified it has jurisdiction and issued the fine.

 The company shared personal data with third-party advertisers, principally tagging users (including European users) as LGBTQ without valid and explicit consent.
 Grindr users were not informed about the data sharing and had no opportunity to opt out from sharing data with third parties.

 This is a violation of European privacy rights.

 Biometric data protection in the United States

-In the United States, there is no single, comprehensive federal law regulating the collection and use of personal data in general, or biometric data in particular.
+In the United States, no single, comprehensive federal law regulates the collection and use of personal data in general or biometric data in particular.

 But that's not all.